martinreus/martinreus.github.io/_posts/2020-02-01-angular-ssr-translations.md

 };
 ```

-This new factory will have to be provided in the express server file - `/server.ts` - created for us when we added support for SSR.
+This new factory will have to be provided in the `/server.ts` express server file - found in the root folder of our project - which was created for us when we added support for SSR.
 The reason to add it in this file is that we will be able to extract the language from the request headers sent by the user's browser.
 Find this code block:

 ```typescript
 [...]